LibrariesHacked/data-storytelling/_posts/2024-03-21-introduction.md

 A couple of months later, and the idea is slowly starting to take shape.
 I've been talking with a small group of people to develop the idea, and getting ready to start the project in earnest.

-There have been two groups of contributors so far (sometimes overlapping):
+Interested individuals can mainly be split into two groups (sometimes overlapping):

-1. **The community group** - people who are interested in the project, and want to help shape it.
+1. **The community group** - people who are interested in the project, and want to see how it could help them.
 They would be helped by a community of practice for library data, mainly online, sometimes in person.
 Not necessarily ready to commit immediately to a specific project, but who want to be involved.
 2. **The first storytellers** - people who have been waiting for an opportunity to tell a story with data.
 They want to get started and create something specific.

 Both of these are important.
 The community group will help to shape the project, and make sure it is relevant and useful.
 The first storytellers will help to create some of the first content pieces, and make sure it is engaging and informative.